nc1242/noah-final-project/README.md

 ## Overview
 This program will be a great way to visualize data.
 This is intended to help graphically monitor sales and analyze trends.
 I'll be storing sales transactions into a MongoDB and querying it based on inputted dates.
 There will be User Authentication to verify whoever is looking at the data is authorized.

-NOTE: On the homepage dont forget to scroll down
+NOTE: On the homepage dont forget to scroll down.
+On the Graph page, hover over certain points to see their corresponding value.

 ## Data Model